andrewzm/deepspat/README.md

 Resources
 ---------

-A manuscript detailing the theory and implementation in the univariate setting is available [here](https://arxiv.org/abs/1906.02840), while a manuscript detailng the theory and implementation in a multivariate setting will be available shortly.
+A manuscript detailing the theory and implementation in the univariate setting is available [here](https://doi.org/10.1080/01621459.2021.1887741), while a manuscript detailng the theory and implementation in a multivariate setting is available [here](http://www3.stat.sinica.edu.tw/ss_newpaper/SS-2020-0156_na.pdf).
 An informal blog post summarising the manuscript concerning the univariate setting is available [here](https://andrewzm.wordpress.com/2019/06/13/deep-compositional-spatial-models/).

 Installation Instructions
 -------------------------